 The second most popular hiking glacier is Svínafellsjökull.
 A language of Vatnajökull, the surface tours are perfect for those traveling to the southeast of Iceland, particularly along with a visit to the Jökulsárlón glacier lagoon or the crystalline blue ice caves.
 You can hardly miss it since the Skaftafell Nature Reserve is absolutely beautiful.
 It has lava fields, forests, lagoons, and rivers.
 You will also get a view of the beautiful Svartifoss waterfall surrounded by a hexagonal rock that has a breathtakingly unique form.

-This tour in Svínafellsjökull can be done from anyone over seven years old, which allows your little ones to try the adventure.
+This tour in Svínafellsjökull can be done by anyone over seven years old, which allows your little ones to try the adventure.
 Therefore, it is also the best option for those who are not physically fit.
-If you want to participate in ice climbing on your hike through the glacierwith just your ice ax and crampons, then this tour is perfect.
+If you want to participate in ice climbing on your hike through the glacier with just your ice ax and crampons, then this tour is perfect.